Job Smeets: Work

 He has also turned his attentions to the world of textiles, designing the patterns of luxury carpets.

 Writing

 Job Smeets has written for various books and magazines.
-In 2011 he wrote a regular column in the Financial Times UK and, more recently, a monthly column in design magazine WOTH, Netherlands and his own six books including Monkey Business, Book of Job, and regularly lectures internationally on art and design like for example at the V&A Museum in 2015 and Cooper Union, New York in 2010.
+In 2011 he wrote a regular column in the Financial Times UK and a monthly column in design magazine WOTH, Netherlands in 2016.
+He has also written six additional books including Monkey Business and Book of Job.
+He regularly lectures internationally on art and design including V&A Museum in 2015 and Cooper Union, New York in 2010.